Serbo-Croatian: Consonants

-In consonant clusters all consonants are either voiced or voiceless.
-All the consonants are voiced if the last consonant is normally voiced or voiceless if the last consonant is normally voiceless.
-This rule does not apply to approximants – a consonant cluster may contain voiced approximants and voiceless consonants; as well as to foreign words (Washington would be transcribed as VašinGton), personal names and when consonants are not inside of one syllable.
+In consonant clusters, the consonants are either all voiced or all voiceless.
+All are voiced if the last consonant is normally voiced, or voiceless if the last consonant is normally voiceless.
+This rule does not apply to approximants—a consonant cluster may contain voiced approximants and voiceless consonants; nor to foreign words (Washington would be transcribed as VašinGton) or personal names; nor when consonants are not inside of one syllable.

 //r// can be syllabic, playing the role of the syllable nucleus in certain words (occasionally, it can even have a long accent).
 For example, the tongue-twister navrh brda vrba mrda involves four words with syllabic //r//.
 A similar feature exists in Czech, Slovak, and Macedonian.
-Very rarely other sonorants can be syllabic, like //l// (in bicikl), //ʎ// (surname Štarklj), //n// (unit njutn), as well as //m// and //ɲ// in slang.
+Very rarely other sonorants can be syllabic, like //l// (in bicikl), //ʎ// (surname Štarklj), //n// (unit njutn), and //m// and //ɲ// in slang.

 Pitch accent

 Apart from Slovene, Serbo-Croatian is the only Slavic language with a pitch accent (simple tone) system.
 This feature is present in some other Indo-European languages, such as Norwegian, Ancient Greek, and Punjabi.
 Neo-Shtokavian Serbo-Croatian, which is used as the basis for standard Bosnian, Croatian, Montenegrin, and Serbian, has four "accents", which involve either a rising or falling tone on either long or short vowels, with optional post-tonic lengths: